apache/beam-site/contribute/contribution-guide.md

 We suggest using [Google Docs](https://docs.google.com/) for sharing designs that may benefit from diagrams or comments.
 Please remember to make the document world-commentable and add a link to it from the relevant JIRA issue.
 You may want to start from this [template](https://docs.google.com/document/d/1qYQPGtabN5-E4MjHsecqqC7PXvJtXvZukPfLXQ8rHJs/edit?usp=sharing).

 All major community discussions and decisions should happen on the dev@ list.
-So once your design document is ready for broader discussion, begin the conversation:
+Once your design document is ready for a broader discussion, begin the conversation:

-1. Use the `propose design` button to move the issue into the `under discussion` state.
+1. Use the `Propose Design` button to move the issue into the `Under Discussion` state.
 1. Email dev@ with `[PROPOSAL] Discuss idea...`, including a link to the JIRA issue.
 1. Update the JIRA issue with a link back to the new [mail thread](https://lists.apache.org/list.html?dev@beam.apache.org).
 1. If there are significant changes or discussions that occur within the design document or JIRA issue, make sure to update the thread on dev@ with an update.